gustavolemesleitebarbosa/image-annnotating-tool/README.md

   - Collision detection is based on **bounding boxes**, meaning that even if two annotations do not actually intersect, they may still be flagged as a collision.
   - This limitation is due to Fabric.js not offering a straightforward way to detect precise intersection beyond bounding box checks.
   - For more information on this limitation, see this [Stack Overflow thread](https://stackoverflow.com/questions/23258284/collision-detection-fabrics-js).
+  - If the current collision detection implementation does not meet your expectations, you can switch to a branch of this project that does not include collision testing.
+However, please note that in this version, annotations can overlap freely.
+It is entirely the user's responsibility to manage and avoid annotation overlaps.
+To access it, just run on terminal:``` git checkout branch-collision-free  ```

 ## Best Practices